open-atmos/PyPartMC/README.md

 - PartMC and selected parts of SUNDIALS are statically linked (and compiled in during `pip install` or `python -m build`)
 - C (SUNDIALS), C++ (pybind11, ...) and Fortran (PartMC, CAMP) dependencies are linked through [git submodules](https://github.com/open-atmos/PyPartMC/blob/main/.gitmodules)
 - MOSAIC dependency is optionally linked through setting the environmental variable MOSAIC_HOME
-- a [mock of Fortran netCDF API](https://github.com/open-atmos/PyPartMC/blob/main/src/fake_netcdf.F90) and a [mock of PartMC spec file API](https://github.com/open-atmos/PyPartMC/blob/main/src/fake_spec_file.F90) are used for i/o from/to JSON
+- a [mock of PartMC spec file API](https://github.com/open-atmos/PyPartMC/blob/main/src/fake_spec_file.F90) are used for i/o from/to JSON

 ## Troubleshooting